mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Swap Direction buttons?
 '''''''''''''''''''''''''''''''''''

-When this preferences is set, |ED| will permanently swap the two Direction buttons for all throttles.
+If this preferences is enabled, |ED| will permanently swap the two Direction buttons for all throttles.

 Long press Swap Direction buttons?
 '''''''''''''''''''''''''''''''''''

-When this preferences is set, |ED| will temporarily swap the two Direction buttons when you long press of either of the Direction buttons.
+If this preferences is enabled, |ED| will temporarily swap the two Direction buttons when you long press of either of the Direction buttons.

 Direction button Long Press Delay
 '''''''''''''''''''''''''''''''''''